 While services are available to anyone, the primary target population is low-income women and men.
 Individuals with income levels at or below poverty can receive the full array of program services at no cost.
 No one is denied services because of inability to pay.
 Through contracts with 36 agencies, a network of local programs assures availability of the services statewide.

 - Local family planning agencies are allocated public funds based on the number of clients they expect to serve.

 - Services are delivered through local health departments, planned parenthood affiliates, hospitals, and private non-profit agencies.

 - Services provided include a general health assessment, screening, contraception, pregnancy detection, infertility services, client and community education, and follow-up and referral for problems for both females and males.

-Questions on this RFP can be sent to email@example.com until January 10, 2014.
-Responses will be posted in a Frequently Asked Questions (FAQ) document accessed here.
-The RFP Question and Answer process is closed, effective January 10, 2014, per the grant guidance.
+Questions on this RFP can be sent to firstname.lastname@example.org until May 16, 2014.
+Responses will be posted in a Frequently Asked Questions (FAQ) document accessed here (once a question has been submitted).

 Family Planning Advisory Council:

 The Family Planning Program receives support from a Family Planning Epidemiologist, located in the Bureau of Epidemiology.
 Supports includes epidemiologic study design, statistical analysis, technical expertise, program evaluation, and policy and program development.
 This position produces several documents including a Family Planning Newsletter and Annual Reports.
 All reports can be accessed here.

 Clinical Standards and Guidelines for Contraceptives (Revised 2014):